rseraphin/Deconvolution_Internship/README.md

 To perform deconvolution Python is required.

-To perform the example Jupyter is required.
+To run the example Jupyter is required.

 ## Examples